 The varsity coach is the leader of that sport’s program and determines the system of instruction and strategy for that program.
 The communication among the modified, junior varsity and varsity programs is the responsibility of the varsity coach.
 Preparing to win, striving for victory in each contest and working to reach the group’s and individual’s maximum potential are worthy goals of a varsity level team.

 The level of competition at which a student may participate in interscholastic athletics will be determined by the following guidelines:

 - Junior Varsity/Varsity programs for grades 9-12

 - NYSPHSAA Advanced Placement Process for grades 7-8.
-This procedure is in compliance with the NYSPHSAA Advanced Placement Process procedures and standards, established February 2015.
+This procedure is in compliance with the NYSPHSAA Advanced Placement Process procedures and standards, established in February 2015.
 The intent of the program is to allow students who are exceptional as compared to their peers the opportunity to compete at a level that matches their ability.
-In no case will placement decisions be based on securing an adequate number of students to fill out a squad.
+Placement decisions are based on securing an adequate number of students to fill out a squad.